albright220/Briggs-Library-Database-Book-Search-Guide/index.markdown

 - **Contains**: How you might normally think of a keyword search, this parameter searches for any instance of the keywords.
 This will be the default, which you will use most of the time.
 - **Is (exact)**: This parameter will only find things that exactly match the given keywords within a selected category.
 - **Starts with**: This parameter will find anything that starts with the given keywords within a selected category.

+### Collections
+In the top right of the advanced search tab, you will see a dropdown box labeled **Collection**.
+This allows you to choose the type of materials you will be looking for, almost like different categories.

+For example, choosing the DVDs collection will give you back results for, you guessed it, DVDs.

 ## Translating Questions Into Search Parameters
 Following are example templates of questions you might hear from a patron and how you should connect them to a book search.